yokarale/tci-flogo/samples/app-dev/Connectors/MQTTSample/readme.md

 Note: After imported an app, in the imported connection under Connection tab,
 * If in the MQTT connection username, password provided then after import such apps, password field is blank and user have to provide password field after import connection.
-* For the encryption mode TLS-Cert or TLS-ClientAuth, user have to provide CA certificate, Client certificate and Client key.
+* For the encryption mode TLS-ClientAuth, user have to provide CA certificate, Client certificate and Client key.
+In this example used TLS-Cert mode so just passed CA certificate.
 * For this sample, connection used with encryption mode TLS-Cert as the MQTT broker is ssl configured.

 ![The connection](../../import-screenshots/MQTTPUBSUBSample/MQTTConnection.png)